ljiang09/ant-maze-solver/README.md

 **Maze size:**

-- A larger maze will generaly require more iterations to find a path, while a smaller maze will generaly converge more quickly.
+- A larger maze will generally require more iterations to find a path, while a smaller maze will generally converge more quickly.
-- A larger maze will generaly require more ants per iteration, while a smaller maze requires fewer ants.
+- A larger maze will also generally require more ants per iteration, while a smaller maze requires fewer ants.
-- Through manual testing, the max size for our maze generation code is about 50x50.
+- Note: through manual testing, the max size for our maze generation code is about 50x50.
 Any larger, and the recursion depth became too much for a 2020 Macbook Air to handle.

 **Number of exits:**